Vikram2Agrawal/personal-site/SETUP_INSTRUCTIONS.md

 Check that your Notion databases have:
 1. A "Published" checkbox property
 2. At least one item with Published = true

+### Cloudflare Pages: Build fails with "Cannot find module"

+1. Check that `NODE_VERSION` is set to `22` in environment variables
+2. Make sure all Notion env vars are set in Cloudflare dashboard
+3. Check build logs for specific missing module

+### Cloudflare Pages: Build succeeds but site shows 404

+1. Verify build output directory is set to `dist`
+2. Check that `index.html` exists in the build output
+3. Try redeploying

+### Cloudflare Pages: Notion sync fails during build

+1. Check all 5 Notion environment variables are set correctly
+2. Verify the Notion integration token hasn't expired
+3. Check that databases are shared with the integration

+### Cloudflare Pages: Site loads but no content

+1. The Notion sync might have created empty cache files
+2. Check Cloudflare build logs for "Sync complete!" message
+3. Verify database IDs match your actual Notion databases

 ---